Ru Kiln Lotus Gaiwan

 $125.00

 The thick, smooth silken glaze resembles the texture of polished jade and feels soft when held.
-Like the matching Ru Kiln Lotus Teacup, a warm light brown lines the edges of the pieces in contrast to the white glaze, a dark cream color known as “soybean yellow.”
-The attention to detail used to make this gaiwan is apparent in how the three pieces fit together and the subtle accent lines on the sides of the gaiwan that form the sides of the flower.
+The main body of the gaiwan is glazed in a dark cream color known as “soybean yellow,” with contrasting warm light brown lining the edges.
+The attention to detail used to make this gaiwan is apparent in how the three pieces fit together neatly, and in the subtle accent lines on the sides of the gaiwan that form the sides of the flower.

 This heavy gaiwan’s thick walls are ideal for keeping the temperature of your tea consistent over multiple steeps.
 The petal-like flared edge of the gaiwan makes it comfortable to hold as you pour your tea out.
 Try steeping our Bi Tan Piao Xue (Snow Drop Jasmine) or Bai Mudan (White Peony) in this gaiwan and smelling how the aromas change from steep to steep.